 Yes.
-Regulated in the Rules for Expedited Arbitration (2017).
+Regulated in the Rules for Expedited Arbitration of the SCC Arbitration Institute (2023).
 Needs to be opted in.

-"Any dispute, controversy or claim arising out of or in connection with this contract, or the breach, termination or invalidity thereof, shall be finally settled by arbitration in accordance with the Rules for Expedited Arbitrations of the Arbitration Institute of the Stockholm Chamber of Commerce."
+"Any dispute, controversy or claim arising out of or in connection with this contract, or the breach, termination or invalidity thereof, shall be finally settled by arbitration in accordance with the Rules for Expedited Arbitrations of the Arbitration Institute of the SCC Arbitration Institute."